1913 Paterson silk strike: Pageant in Madison Square Garden

 In an effort to support the strike financially and gain public support, several radical artists and intellectuals in New York City including Walter Lippman, Max Eastman, Mabel Dodge, and John Reed sympathetic to the striker's cause came up with the idea to organize a pageant play in which the events of the strike were reenacted.
 Haywood and the strike committee worked closely with John Reed on the writing and staging of the pageant, which integrated the strikers' ideas and lived experiences.
 Labor leaders involved developed and repurposed their own speeches for inclusion in the pageant and even wrote some of the music.
 Robert Edmond Jones, one of Reed's former classmates, was commissioned to design the set for the pageant.
-All in all between 800–1000 workers participated in the Paterson strike pageant, which was held at Madison Square Garden on June 7, 1913 and drew 150,000 attendees.
+All in all between 800 and 1000 workers participated in the Paterson strike pageant, which was held at Madison Square Garden on June 7, 1913, and drew 150,000 attendees.
 The strikers were brought into Manhattan on a hired train and marched up Fifth Avenue in what was either a pre-show rally or performative protest before reaching the performance venue.
 The pageant was organized episodically and invited audience involvement to the extent that some critics have referred to the pageant as a public ritual.